SnailDust/SnailDust/README.md

 ## Hi there 👋
 Welcome to my profile.

-I'm currently learning about computer science at Western Washington University.
+I'm currently learning about computer science at Western Washington University, working towards a Bachelor in Computer Science.
+One of my favorite hobbies is to tinker with computers.

 <!--
 **SnailDust/SnailDust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.